JustinCredibuilt/hossync_help/docs/public/connecting-providers/eld-connection.md

 slug: /connecting-providers/eld-connection
 ---

-Your ELD connection is the source of driver, trip, and Hours of Service data.
+Your ELD connection is the source of driver and Hours of Service data.

+Current ELD providers:

+- `Samsara`
+- `Motive`

 ## Steps

 1. Open **Settings**.
 2. In the **ELD** section, choose your provider.
 3. Open the connection form.
-4. Enter the required credentials and configuration fields.
+4. Enter the required fields for that provider.
 5. Save the connection.
+6. If you selected `Samsara`, choose **Connect to Samsara** and complete the OAuth authorization flow.
-6. Run the connection test.
+7. Run the connection test.

 ![ELD section with provider selection and connection status](./images/eld-section-provider-select.png)